Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: First Multi-Cavity Haloscopes

-For an all-capacitive coupling, the patterns and spectrum are shown in Figure \ref{fig:30cavAllcap_Modes_E-fieldPattern} and \ref{fig:30cav_allcaps_S21_Cu2K}, respectively.
-At both spectrums, thirty modes can be seen (not by eye due to numerical accuracy from the software).
-However, there is a main difference between them: for the all-inductive structure, the axion mode is the first peak, while for the all-capacitive structure, the axion mode is the last one ($30^{th}$ mode).
-Note that in both cases, the axion mode is at the same frequency ($\sim 8.43$ GHz).
-The reason comes from the design parameters employed to set such an axion search at that specific frequency.\\
+\textls[-15]{For an all-capacitive coupling, the patterns and spectrum are shown in \mbox{Figures \ref{fig:30cavAllcap_Modes_E-fieldPattern} and \ref{fig:30cav_allcaps_S21_Cu2K}}}, respectively.
+In both spectrums, thirty modes can be seen (not by eye due to numerical accuracy from the software).
+However, there is a main difference between them: for the all-inductive structure, the axion mode is the first peak, whereas for the all-capacitive structure, the axion mode is the last one (30th mode).
+Note that in both cases, the axion mode is at the same frequency ($\sim$8.43 GHz).
+The reason comes from the design parameters employed to set such an axion search at that specific frequency.

 The solution to avoid the mode-mixing close to the axion mode is to apply alternated couplings: capacitive + inductive irises \cite{Alvarez2020}.
 In this configuration the axion mode is at the middle of the band, where greater mode separation exists.
-The first haloscope designed and manufactured with this alternating concept was a 6-cavities structure (Figure \ref{fig:6-and-30CAV-ALT-FABRICADA} (top)), followed by a a 30-cavities structure based on the same idea (Figure \ref{fig:6-and-30CAV-ALT-FABRICADA} (bottom)).
-Figure \ref{fig:30cav_alt_Modes_E-fieldPattern} shows the thirty E field patterns in this last haloscope, being the sixteenth configuration the most adequate for the axion - photon coupling, that is, with maximum form factor.
+The first haloscope designed and manufactured with this alternating concept was a 6-cavity structure (Figure \ref{fig:6-and-30CAV-ALT-FABRICADA} (top)), followed by a 30-cavity structure based on the same idea (Figure \ref{fig:6-and-30CAV-ALT-FABRICADA} (bottom)).
+Figure \ref{fig:30cav_alt_Modes_E-fieldPattern} shows the thirty E-field patterns of this last haloscope, the sixteenth configuration being the most adequate for the axion--photon coupling, that is, with maximum form factor.
 The spectrum of this structure in the frequency range of interest is shown in Figure \ref{fig:30cav_alt_S21_Cu2K}, where an improvement regarding the mode-mixing can be observed.
-Concretely, the alternate coupling allows a 32-fold greater separation between the axion mode and the neighbouring closest one (from $\Delta f_{all-inductive} = 470$ KHz to $\Delta f_{alternated} = 15.34$ MHz).\\
+Concretely, the alternate coupling allows a 32-fold greater separation between the axion mode and the closest neighbor (from $\Delta f_{all-inductive} = 470$ KHz to $\Delta f_{alternated} = 15.34$ MHz).

-\section{Data acquisition system}
+\section{Data Acquisition System}